FOREX-Yen surges 2 percent vs dollar as global worries deepen

 investors scuttling for the perceived safety of the yen, upping

-its value against the dollar by almost 9 percent since Feb.
-1.
+its value against the dollar by almost 9 percent since the start

 "We got to 8 a.m. this morning and it just hit in a wave,"